Filming in the Rain

 • Always check the forecast for your shoot days.
 If possible, rearrange your schedule to avoid wet or windy weather.

-• Wear raingear, including correct gloves and rubber boots.
-Cast and crew should be notified to bring raingear and alternate clothing should weather conditions change unexpectedly.
+• Wear rain gear, including correct gloves and rubber boots.
+Cast and crew should be notified to bring rain gear and alternate clothing should weather conditions change unexpectedly.

-• Consider your location.
-Some areas of Southern California are at risk of flash flooding and/ or mudslides when it rains.
+• Consider your location.When it rains, some areas of Southern California are at risk of flash flooding and/or mudslides.
 Be sure you have easily accessible higher ground.

-• Using electricity of any kind in wet weather conditions is very dangerous and should not be done.
-The only Cage lights allowed in the rain are LED Lights that run on batteries.
-Each light and camera must be sheltered from the rain using a canopy, tarp or other covering that is suspended above the light.
+• Each light and camera must be sheltered from the rain using a canopy, tarp, or other suspended covering above the light.
 Don’t put a canopy directly on top of a light.
-A large (4×4) gel frame can be used as an equipment shelter as long as the gel has no tears, gaps or leaks.
+A large (4×4) gel frame can be used as an equipment shelter if the gel has no tears, gaps, or leaks.
 Proper protection to prevent water from entering and damaging all fixtures is necessary.

 • Do not use generators in wet weather.